Fifty-move rule: Statement of rule

-9.3.2 the last 50 moves by each player have been completed without the movement of any pawn and without any capture.

 A claim does not have to be made at the first opportunity; it can be made any time when there have been no captures or pawn moves in the last fifty moves.

 A game is not automatically declared a draw under the fifty-move rule; the draw must be claimed by the player whose turn it is to move.
 Therefore, a game can continue beyond a point where a draw could be claimed under the rule.
 When a draw under the fifty-move rule can be claimed, one of the players is usually happy to claim it.